 University degree in Business Administration or Economics (Graduate Diploma or Master/Magister) rated good or higher; further requirements apply to graduates of other subjects as well as to applicants from other institutions of higher education.
 The relevant provisions can be found in our PhD regulations (paragraph 3).

-The seminars of the doctoral program will be offered primarily in German, partially in English; proficiency in further languages if research visits abroad are planned.
+The seminars of the doctoral programme will be offered entirely in English; proficiency in further languages if research visits abroad are planned.

 Contact the Academic Chair

 Candidates for the program contact the academic chair for the field they are interested in and ask weather a cooperation is possible.
 The supervision of extra-occupational promotions can be realized.

 If there is the opportunity to support your research project, application documents need to be submitted.
 Please use the application form , it includes a list with further documents which are required for a successful application.

 Suitable candidates will be invited for an admission interview.
 Based on the interview and the submitted documents, candidates are suggested to the doctoral board for participating in the doctoral programme which decides on the admission of the candidate.